lsmod/proof-of-history-explained/README.md

 - **Block producing scheduling:**\
   Nodes can easily agree on whom turns to produce a block it is.
   This way, only one node transmit the block it has produced at the time!\
-  It allow blocks propagation optimisation kind of looking like bitorrent (more about this at following link: https://medium.com/solana-labs/turbine-solanas-block-propagation-protocol-solves-the-scalability-trilemma-2ddba46a51db). \
+  It allow blocks propagation optimization (kind of looking like bitorrentmore about this at following link: https://medium.com/solana-labs/turbine-solanas-block-propagation-protocol-solves-the-scalability-trilemma-2ddba46a51db). \
   Finally, It also Makes it easier to punish a node that didn't do its job in time.

 ## Conclusion: